Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

     7. Confirm what the Configuration Framework Service (CFS) configurationStatus is for the desiredConfig after rebooting the node.

        The following command will indicate if a CFS job is currently in progress for this node.
-Replace the `XNAME` value in the following command with the xname of the node being rebooted.
+Replace the `XNAME` value in the following command with the component name (xname) of the node being rebooted.

        ```bash
        ncn# cray cfs components describe XNAME --format json
+       ```

+       Example output:

+       ```
        {
          "configurationStatus": "configured",
          "desiredConfig": "ncn-personalization-full",